By John Chavez

 The pass lets you bring 1 person with you to fly free for up to 2 years, and it’s key to Lyn’s recommended path to fly free.

 So if getting a Southwest Companion Pass is on your radar, I’ve come up with a few fun ways to use your pass that you might not have thought of…

 5 Creative Ways to Use the Southwest Companion Pass

 1. Play Ball!

-Last year, my wife and I attended my favorite team, the Dodgers’, Phoenix site using our Southwest Companion Pass.
+One year, my wife and I attended my favorite team, the Dodgers’, Phoenix site using our Southwest Companion Pass.
 Yes, we got to see the Dodgers in March, cheering them on, and helping them ease the pain from their World Series loss to the Astros in 2017.
 (Of course, only to witness them lose their second consecutive World Series against the Red Sox in October.
-Oh well, we’ll get ‘em this year!)
+Oh well, we’ll get ‘em next time!)